Corsaire/first-audit/README.md

 ## Medium

-*Following issue is not security violation.
-It's informative to the end user, so user can understand all the risks that he i exposed to.*

 ### Trust issues

 It's recommended by the protocol to make unlimited allowance to the `AssetProxy` contracts.
-`AssetProxy` allows it's owner to steal all the allowed tokens by adding new authorised contract.
+`AssetProxy` allows it's owner to steal all the allowed tokens by adding a new authorized contract.
 This situation is mitigated by the 2-weeks delay on every decision that `ProxyOwner` contract can make.
 The problem is that 2-weeks delay logic has been put outside `AssetProxy` contracts which makes it harder to control contracts owner.
-User needs to constantly keep track on the `AssetProxy` owner and it's updates, `secondsTimeLocked`(2-weeks delay can be changed) and all the authorised contracts in order to make sure that tokens are safe.
+A user needs to constantly keep track on the `AssetProxy` owner and its updates, `secondsTimeLocked`(2-weeks delay can be changed) and all the authorized contracts in order to make sure that tokens are safe.
-This complexity makes it hard to keep track on everything and creates a risk of missing some backdoor in 2-weeks term.
+This complexity makes it hard to keep track of everything and creates a risk of missing some backdoor in 2-weeks term.
-Also it takes time for every user to withdraw their allowance and it's possible to spam the network so not everyone will be able to do this in time.
+Also, it takes time for every user to withdraw their allowance and it's possible to spam the network so not everyone will be able to do this in time.

 **Solution 1** : create some limitations (like 2-weeks delay) on the `AssetProxy` contract side.